clis013/ReRoot_codeNection26/README.md

 [🔗 View full brainstorm](https://drive.google.com/file/d/1O8Q2ZJqxIsL7SMV8dMNYccr076AuLjxF/view?usp=sharing)

-The old dashboard-style homepage became an **interactive living garden**.

-The garden also connected previously separate features into one experience:
+The old dashboard-style homepage became an **interactive living garden!** The garden also connected previously separate features into one experience:
 - The original **Tree Hole release idea** became the **Tree Hole Chatroom**
 - The original chatbot became the **Squirrel AI Companion**
 - The tree became a visual representation of workload condition